wichmann/SchoolAppServer/README.md

 # SchoolAppServer

-Provides scripts and configuration files to setup a school's app server.
+Provides scripts and configuration files to set up a school's app server.
 All applications are deployed with Docker Compose and served by Traefik as reverse proxy.
-Docker images will be automatically updated by Watchtower.
+Traefik supports HTTP/3, does SSL offloading and provides SSL certificates from Let's Encrypt.
+The Docker images will be automatically updated by Watchtower.
+Portainer works as management app for containers, images, volumes, etc.

-It provides Docker stacks containing the following services:
+This repository provides Docker stacks containing the following services:

 * Traefik - Cloud Native Application Proxy
 * Portainer - Web-based container management software